bodrick/awesome/README.md

 *   [olsh/resharper-structured-logging](https://github.com/olsh/resharper-structured-logging) - An extension for ReSharper and Rider that highlights structured logging templates and contains some useful analyzers
 *   [damienbod/AspNetCoreCertificates](https://github.com/damienbod/AspNetCoreCertificates) - Certificate Manager in .NET Core for creating and using X509 certificates
 *   [mysticmind/reversemarkdown-net](https://github.com/mysticmind/reversemarkdown-net) - ReverseMarkdown.Net is a Html to Markdown converter library in C#.
 Conversion is very reliable since HtmlAgilityPack (HAP) library is used for traversing the Html DOM
-*   [indiff/qttabbar](https://github.com/indiff/qttabbar) - Qttabbar is a small tool that allows you to use tab multi label function in Windows Explorer.   https://www.yuque.com/indiff/qttabbar
+*   [indiff/qttabbar](https://github.com/indiff/qttabbar) - QTTabBar is a small tool that allows you to use tab multi label function in Windows Explorer.   https://www.yuque.com/indiff/qttabbar
 *   [microsoft/binskim](https://github.com/microsoft/binskim) - A binary static analysis tool that provides security and correctness results for Windows Portable Executable and \*nix ELF binary formats
 *   [ComponentFactory/Krypton](https://github.com/ComponentFactory/Krypton) - Krypton WinForms components for .NET
 *   [obfuscar/obfuscar](https://github.com/obfuscar/obfuscar) - Open source obfuscation tool for .NET assemblies